Bank

 IV Retail Banking & Wealth Management 100 100 2 hours

-Access JAIIB Previous Year Question Papers – Click to Download
+Access JAIIB Previous Year Question Papers - Click to View

-JAIIB Exam Date 2026 Released – Click for Official Schedule
+JAIIB Exam Dates 2026 Released – Click to Check

 Is There a Negative Marking in the JAIIB Exam?

-Let’s dive into the detailed, paper-wise JAIIB syllabus, categorized by modules and key conceptual topics.
+Let’s dive into the paper-wise JAIIB Syllabus, which is segmented into specialized modules and core topics.

 JAIIB Syllabus Paper 1: Indian Economy and Indian Financial System (IE & IFS)

-Paper 1 of the JAIIB 2026 syllabus is "Indian Economy and the Indian Financial System."
-This core paper comprises four modules: Indian Economic Architecture, Economic Concepts Related to Banking, Indian Financial Architecture, and Financial Products and Services.
-Find the complete breakdown of these topics below.
+Paper 1 of the JAIIB Syllabus 2026, "Indian Economy and Indian Financial System," is organized into four key modules: Indian Economic Architecture, Economic Concepts Relevant to Banking, Indian Financial Architecture, and Financial Products and Services.
+Find the detailed topic list for these modules below.

 Module Topics